Dr. Emily Joy SikazweVice Chairperson

 - Gender Analysis for Policy and Planning

-She was appointed Commissioner at the Electoral Commission of Zambia on 17th June, 2015.
+Dr. Sikazwe was appointed Commissioner at the Electoral Commission of Zambia on 17th June, 2015 and later on 6th October, 2020 she was Sworn in as Vice Chairperson of the Electoral commission of Zambia.
 Prior to joining the Commission, she was Chief Executive Officer at Women for Change.

 Her main area of expertise is gender analysis for policy and planning, advocacy for civic engagement and female led community development.
 Dr. Sikazwe is the founder of Nyapachuma Memorial Foundation.
 A foundation established in memory of her mother and grandmother, which focuses on championing for equal opportunity for women and girls.